Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 four tutorials, where groups present their progress and provide

 constructive feedback on each other.
 In the first week of January,

 groups present their research proposal.
-In the third week they report on
+In the final week of the course

 presented.
 For each meeting, each group will also give feedback on one

 other group’s work to help them improve their work.
 This will result in

 a ‘referee report’ for another group that will be graded.

 ToetsvormPaper (75%), final presentation (20%) and referee report (5%).
 All

 grades are group grades.